DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

 ## Inherited methods <a name="Inherited-methods"></a> ##

 Method getImportSource() should return a unique identifier.
 Importer implementations should not be called directly, but class *org.dspace.importer.external.service.ImportService* should be called instead.
-This class contains the same methods as the importer implementatons, but with an extra parameter 'url'.
+This class contains the same methods as the importer implementations, but with an extra parameter 'url'.
 This url parameter should contain the same identifier that is returned by the getImportSource() method of the importer implementation you want to use.

 The other inherited methods are used to query the remote source.